HadarGreinsmark/typer-timer/README.md

 # Typer-Timer: Clock Your Keyboard Usage

-Typer-Timer is a GNOME extension for Linux that clocks your computer usage thoughout the day.
+Typer-Timer is a GNOME extension for Linux that clocks your computer usage throughout the day.
 Typing on your keyboard will keep the timer running.
 If there's no keyboard activity for 5 minutes, the timer resets.
 It also provides a "daily total" summarizing your keyboard usage.

 ![GNOME extension demo](docs/gnome-extension-demo.png)